somik123/link-shortener-file-share/README.md

 `SHORTURL_DB_USER` - MySQL database usernme
 `SHORTURL_DB_PASS` - MySQL database password

-`SHORTURL_USER` - Admin username to manage all shorturls and uploaded files `SHORTURL_PASS` - Admin password to manage all shorturls and uploaded files `SHORTURL_PASS_HIDE` - Set this to "yes" to disable printing the password to logs when starting up the app

-`SHORTURL_LENGTH` - Length of generated shorturls (if auto-generted)
+`SHORTURL_LENGTH` - Length of generated shorturls (if auto-generted) `FILEURL_LENGTH`  - Length of generated file urls (if auto-generted)

-`UPLOADFILE_MAX_SIZE` - Max allowed size for uploaded file (in MB)

 `TELEGRAM_APIKEY` - Telegram API key that will be used to send notifications to admin `TELEGRAM_CHATID` - Admin's chat id.
 This can be a group id as well.
 See: https://docs.tracardi.com/qa/how_can_i_get_telegram_bot/
 `SITE_FULL_URL` - Full url to the home page of the site with trailing slash, like: https://www.example.com/

+`SHORTURL_USER`      - Admin username to manage all shorturls and uploaded files `SHORTURL_PASS`      - Admin password to manage all shorturls and uploaded files `SHORTURL_PASS_HIDE` - Set this to "yes" to disable printing the password to logs when starting up the app

+`UPLOADFILE_MAX_SIZE` - Max allowed size for uploaded file (in MB)

 Once done, save the file and run the following command from the same folder as your `docker-compose.yml` file.
 ```